evanj/cgogetenvcrash/README.md

 # Go netdns=cgo crash (SIGSEGV) in getaddrinfo

 A Go program that uses the cgo DNS resolver can cause a segmentation fault if it sets environment variables while looking up DNS names.
 The problem is that glibc's DNS resolver can be configured using a number of environment variables ([see `man resolv.conf`](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)).
-However, glibc's implementation of getenv and setenv are not thread-safe.
+However, `setenv` is not thread-safe.
 This is permitted by the POSIX standard, and clearly documented in [`man setenv`](https://man7.org/linux/man-pages/man3/setenv.3.html) and [`man attributes`](https://man7.org/linux/man-pages/man7/attributes.7.html).
+The problem is that `getenv` returns a `char*`, so it can't be made thread-safe without making `setenv`, `putenv`, and `unsetenv` leak memory.

 This program does *not* crash using musl libc, because its DNS resolver does not use environment variables.
 However, a program that calls into C code that calls `getenv` will also crash, either with musl or glibc.

+Other C library implementations will crash when explicitly using environment variables via Cgo.
+See `setenvcrash` which crashes when using glibc and musl, but not on Darwin.
+On Darwin, `unsetenvcrash` will crash.

 ## Reproduction instructions: